 This option may suit you best if you have just one person or a group of special people to whom want to leave your property.

 If you have any specific items you want someone else to have, choose one of the other two options.

-If you want to leave the bulk of the property you own to one or more people but have specific items that you want other people to get, choose this option.
+If you want to leave the bulk of the property you own to one or more people or organizations but have specific items that you want other beneficiaries to get, choose this option.

-Later in the interview, you will need to specifically list only the items you leave to other people; everything else will pass to your main beneficiaries.
+Later in the interview, you will need to specifically list only the items you leave to other people or organizations; everything else will pass to your main beneficiaries.

-You may divide up your property and leave it to people item by item, or leave a group of items to a certain beneficiary.
+You may divide up your property and leave it to beneficiaries item by item, or leave a group of items to a certain beneficiary.
 Each gift you make this way is called a specific bequest.
-Before you list those specific bequests, you will name someone to get "everything else" in your estate-- that is, all of the property that is left over after the specific gifts are distributed.
-This person is called your "residuary" beneficiary.
+Before you list those specific bequests, you will name a beneficiary or beneficiaries to get "everything else" in your estate-- that is, all of the property that is left over after the specific gifts are distributed.
+This beneficiary is called your "residuary" beneficiary.